barronh/DSMACC/README.md

 3.  type `unzip DSMACC-master.zip`
 4.  type `cd DSMACC-master`
 5.  type `./configure`
-6.  type `make check`
+6.  type `make`

-This may take some time, but will give you a list of pass/fails for a diurnal constrained steady state run.
+This will run a test case and produce some figures (requires python and numpy).

 ## Chemistry Options